adepierre/Botcraft/README.md

 Botcraft is a cross-platform C++ library to connect and interact with Minecraft servers with (optional) integrated OpenGL renderer.

-This was my first project using OpenGL, multi-threading, networking and "sort-of-complete cmake" so it's a "learn-by-doing" code and many things are probably (really) badly done.
+This was my first project using OpenGL, multi-threading, networking and "sort-of-complete cmake" so it's a "learn-by-doing" code and many things are probably (really) badly done or should be refactored.
 Do not hesitate to open an issue or to send a PR if you know how to improve some part of it!

 ## Features

-- Connection to minecraft server (offline mode only for now)
+- Connection to minecraft server (both offline mode and online connection with Mojang account)
 - Versions 1.12.2, 1.13, 1.13.1, 1.13.2, 1.14, 1.14.1, 1.14.2, 1.14.3, 1.14.4, 1.15 and 1.15.1 supported
 - Compression
 - Physics and collisions